Cost of Attendance for the Occupational Therapy Doctorate

 The Academic Common Market (ACM) is a tuition-savings program for college students in 15 SREB (Southern Regional Education Board) states who want to pursue degrees not offered by their home state institutions.
 Students can enroll in out-of-state institutions that offer their degree program and pay the institution’s in-state tuition rates.
 Residents of six participating states may be eligible for in-state tuition for the OTD.
 Pursuing approval is the applicant's responsibility.

-Please note that this information is based on the current 2021-2022 academic year.
+Please note that this information is based on the academic year tuition and fees.
 Tuition rates may change, and the number of credit hours in a semester are subject to change in an upcoming academic year.
 All fees are subject to any changes approved by the Board of Trustees prior to the beginning of a term.

 The University of Tennessee at Chattanooga’s entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).